milomg/reactively/README.md

 b.buffer(); // no new buffer allocated here!
 ```

-**Reactive system terminology**
+**Reactive terminology**

-_reactive, computed, signals, effects, state_
+_reactive, computed, signals, effects, state, memo_

-In lighter weight reactive systems, reactive elements are sometimes called ‘computed’ values, ‘effects’, ‘memo’, ‘reactions’, or ‘reactive’ values.
-Some systems distinguish reactions from sources that are set from inputs external to the reactive system.
+In some lighter weight reactive systems,
+sources that can be set externally from the reactive system
+are distinguished from reaction code that runs within the system.
 Reactive sources are variously called ‘signals’ or ‘events’ or ‘state’.

+Reactive functions might be called
+‘computed’ values, ‘effects’, ‘memo’, ‘reactions’, or ‘reactive’ values.
+Some systems further distinguish between intermediate reactions that can be used by
+other reactions ('computed') and leaf reactions ('effects').

-In Reactively, sources and reactions are simply labeled @reactive.
+In `Reactively`, all reactive sources and computations are simply labeled @reactive.

 _streams_

 The flow of data through the reactive graph can also be encapsulated in asynchronous streams.
-Streams enable abstraction over patterns of data flow over time: debouncing, grouping, etc. Streams are rich but complicated abstractions.
+Streams enable abstraction over patterns of data flow over time: debouncing, grouping, etc.
+Streams are rich but complicated abstractions.
 Most front end frameworks have chosen lighter weight approaches to reactivity, as we have here.

 _fine grain vs coarse grain_

 A reactive library tracks the sources and a reactive elements and smartly re-executes only when needed.
-But how big is a a reactive element?
+But what kind of thing can be a reactive element?
-Reactively is fine grained - it applies to individual functions, and variables or properties.
+`Reactively` is fine grained - it applies to individual functions, variables and properties.
 Some reactive libraries re-execute at a coarser level, by component. (e.g. lit or React)

 **Execution model**